Monetization

 A meaningful part of the price comes from support, compliance, integration or analytics.
 This API behaves more like an enterprise product than a commodity API.

-The point of the calculator is not to produce a universal tariff.
-It is to make the pricing logic explicit: base revenue, excess usage, compliance, integration effort, support and margin should all be visible in the final price.
+The purpose of the calculator is not to produce a universal tariff.
+The purpose is to make the pricing logic explicit: FCC, BC, excess usage, support, analytics, compliance, integration and margin should be visible in the final API price.

 This model is a pricing and commercial planning tool.
 It does not replace contractual analysis, customer segmentation or product strategy.